Skip to main content

 Property types

-Each PropType comes with a built-in type validation.
+Each PropType comes with built-in type validation.

 Some of them have specific options.
-Here is a list of the available types
+Here is a list of the available types:

 String